Right-Wing Authoritarianism Scale (RWA) Test

 66/180

-Right-Wing Authoritarianism (RA)
+Right-Wing Authoritarianism (RWA)

 Measures tendency toward conventionalism, authoritarian submission, and support for punitive aggression against perceived norm violators.